Antonina Dvoryanets: Early life and career

 On 23 March 1952, Dvorianets was born in the village of Starosillya, Chernobyl Raion, Kyiv Oblast in the Ukrainian SSR.
 She was the daughter of Paraska Onikievna Nechiporenko and had one sister.
 Dvoryanets was educated firstly at Chornobyl boarding school since the village she was raised in had just a primary school.
 Dvoryanets went on to study hydraulic engineering at the secondary-level Boyar Reclamation Technical School from 1967.
 She graduated from the Ukrainian Republican Correspondence Agricultural Technical School (now the Boyar College of Ecology and Natural Resources) with a degree in Hydromelioration in 1972.
 Her graduation enabled her to select her workplace at a local collective farm.

 Dvoryanets worked as an hydraulic engineer at a collective farm named after Vladimir Lenin in the village of Hornostaipil from 16 October 1972 to 16 June 1983.
 She went on to work as a senior project group engineer at the Chernobyl Department of Drainage Systems between 17 June 1983 and 4 May 1987.
 In 1985, Dvoryanets and her family relocated to the city of Chernobyl.
 She was a liquidator who helped to clear the consequences of the Chernobyl disaster at the Chernobyl Nuclear Power Plant in 1986 after she was evacuated from the Chernobyl Exclusion Zone to Shibene in Borodianka Raion on 5 May of that year.
 Dvoryanets worked as an engineer at the mechanisation department and was also an engineer-dispatcher of the Kyiv Department of Land Reclamation and Water Management, Kyiv water protection works department from 5 May 1987 to 31 March 1988.
 On 2 February 1988, she and her family moved to Brovary.
-Dvoryanets acquired employment as an senior inspector in the personnel department of the Brovary Department of Irrigation Systems from 1 April 1988 to 30 July 1994.
+Dvoryanets acquired employment as a senior inspector in the personnel department of the Brovary Department of Irrigation Systems from 1 April 1988 to 30 July 1994.
 Between 1 August 1994 and 1 May 2011, she worked as a lead hydrotechnical engineer at Chornobilvodeksploatsiya in Kyiv, ensuring that radionuclides did not enter the water streams of the basins of the Pripyat and Uzh rivers.
 Dvoryanets was a leading hydrotechnical engineer at the Chernobyl Special Plant from 1 May 2012 to 4 May 2012.
 She retired in 2012.

 From the start of the 2000s, Dvoryanets took part in various activist causes in public.
 She partook in the Ukraine without Kuchma mass protest that lasted from 2000 to 2001.
 Dvorianets was also an active participant in the Orange Revolution in 2004.
 From late 2013 to early 2014, she actively participated in the Euromaidan protests at Maidan Nezalezhnosti in Kyiv, becoming acquainted with several women in the House of Trade Unions and provided food and drink to fellow activists.
 According to a colleague of hers, Dvoryanets took part in the protests to ensure the future of her family for generations.